defano/wyldcard/README.md

 ## Features

-WyldCard aims to provide high-fidelity to Apple's original software:
+WyldCard aims to offer a high-fidelity reproduction of Apple's original software rather than a modernization of it.

-* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
-Open multiple stacks in different windows.
+* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields can hold richly-styled text.
+Multiple stacks can be opened simultaneously in different windows.
 * Paint and draw using all the original paint tools, patterns and image transforms (provided by the [JMonet library](https://www.github.com/defano/jmonet)).
-Supports full-color graphics and alpha transparency.
+WyldCard supports full-color graphics and alpha transparency.
 * Attach HyperTalk scripts to buttons, fields, cards, backgrounds and stacks; control the menu bar and address windows as objects.
 Most aspects of the HyperTalk 2.4.1 language have been implemented, including chunk expressions, message passing and context-sensitive evaluation of object factors.
 Sports a built-in step debugger with variable watching, message watching and in-context script execution.
-* Compose music using HyperCard's original sound effects (`flute`, `harpsichord` and `boing`); `dial` telephone numbers; and `speak` text.
-* Animate cards and behaviors with one of 23 visual effects provided by the [JSegue library](https://www.github.com/defano/jsegue).
+* Compose music using HyperCard's original sound effects (`flute`, `harpsichord` and `boing`); `dial` telephone numbers; `speak` text; and animate cards with one of 23 visual effects provided by the [JSegue library](https://www.github.com/defano/jsegue).

 #### What's missing?